 Please find below a list of authors, and a separate list of books which I want to get to during 2017.
 I have also put together a French Reading Project and a Scottish one too, to see me through.
 For each, I have included both work by authors who originate in each country, or books which are set there.
 I will be highlighting all of the books and authors here as I get to them.

 Olivia Laing (The Lonely City – review); Amelie Nothomb; Lydia Millett; Rebecca West; George Sand; Annie Ernaux (A Woman’s Story – review); Joan Didion; Leena Krohn; P.D.
-James; Agatha Christie (Murder at the Vicarage; The Witness for the Prosecution and Other Stories; The Thirteen Problems); Haruki Murakami; Catherynne M. Valente (The Girl Who Soared Over Fairyland and Cut the Moon in Two); Eimear McBride; John Wyndham; Ira Levin; Dorothy L. Sayers (Whose Body?); Anita Desai; Isabel Allende; Gunter Grass.
+James; Agatha Christie (Murder at the Vicarage; The Witness for the Prosecution and Other Stories; The Thirteen Problems); Haruki Murakami (South of the Border, West of the Sun); Catherynne M. Valente (The Girl Who Soared Over Fairyland and Cut the Moon in Two); Eimear McBride (A Girl is a Half-Formed Thing); John Wyndham (The Midwich Cuckoos); Ira Levin; Dorothy L. Sayers (Whose Body?); Anita Desai (The Artist of Disappearance); Isabel Allende; Gunter Grass.

 French Reading Project: